Last updated on: June 10, 2022

 What does this mean, tax-wise?

-Mileage Deduction or Reimbursement can be based on two methods.
-The first one is called the Standard Mileage Rate that is issued by the IRS every year.
-In 2022 the Rate is 58.5 cents / Business miles.
-If a taxpayer drives an average of 15,000 Business Miles a year that can be multiplied by this year’s rate (58,5 cents), resulting in an 8,775 USD Deduction or Reimbursement / Tax Year.
+Mileage deduction or reimbursement can be based on two methods.
+The first one is called the standard mileage rate that is issued by the IRS every year.
+In the first half of 2022, the rate is 58.5 cents/business mile, while in the second half of this year it is 62.5 cents/business mile.
+If a taxpayer drives an average of 15,000 business miles a year that can be multiplied by the average of 2022’s rates ((58.5 + 62.5) / 2 = 60.5), resulting in a $9,075 deduction or reimbursement / tax year.

 The second method is the Actual Expense Method, where taxpayers need to keep track of all their actual expenses (e.g. gasoline purchases, oil and maintenance expenses, interest expenses on the vehicle loan or, lease payments for the tax year, annual depreciation of the vehicle, registration fees, insurance, repairs, tolls, tires, garage rent, parking fees).
 Using this method Mileage Tax Deduction or Reimbursement can be higher but it requires more rigorous record-keeping habits.